Integrate with HubSpot | HeyGen Academy

 Start by installing the HeyGen app from the HubSpot Marketplace.
 During installation, HubSpot will ask for permission to view and manage CRM data.
 This allows HeyGen to generate videos using contact information stored in HubSpot.

 An active contact list is also created.
 By default, this list includes all marketing contacts.
-Any contact added to this list becomes eligible for personalised video generation.
+Any contact added to this list becomes eligible for personalized video generation.

-You’ll also see a marketing email template created for you.
-This email includes the required HTML module that references the HeyGen video and GIF properties.
-The email isn’t published by default, so you’ll need to review it and complete any required fields before sending.

 Understand the HubSpot workflow